 There could be different types of customer complaints.
 It could be related to a) improper communication, b) internal processes or c) poor quality of service.
 Realizing that a complaint is an opportunity makes it easier to turn conflict into positive change.
 Customer complaints can tell you how to resolve issues – if you listen to them carefully.

 You should be thankful to your customers for sharing their opinions and complaints.
 It helps to understand the challenges customers are facing with your products and services.
-They are very valuable to your business because they unveil so many unexpected opportunities for growth.
+They are very valuable to your business because not only do they help you gauge the level of consumer perception but also unveil so many unexpected opportunities for growth.

 Benefits of customer complaints